1. What was the original name of Red Square?

 1995

-The correct answer is option B: Red Square is a place not to be missed when traveling to Russia.
-Located in the heart of Moscow, this square was recognized by UNESCO as a World Heritage Site in 1990 and attracts thousands of visitors every year.
-With many legendary architectural works and related to important historical events, Red Square brings a sense of wonder and admiration to everyone.
+The correct answer is B: Red Square is a must-see destination when traveling to Russia.
+Located in the heart of Moscow, this square was recognized as a UNESCO World Heritage Site in 1990 and attracts thousands of visitors every year.
+With its many legendary architectural structures and connections to important historical events, Red Square evokes a sense of awe and admiration in everyone.

-4. When was St. Basil's Cathedral located on the south side of Red Square built?
+4. When was St. Basil's Cathedral, located south of Red Square, built?

 - icon